SrihithaReddy13/Fac_dash/README.md

 # Fac_dash
-Thirs year Software Engineering project
+B-Tech Third year Software Engineering project
 A simple easy to use Online faculty dashboard system for a college.
 Front end uses HTML, CSS, BootStrap, Javascript etc Back end is made using PHPMyAdmin, PHP and MySQL.